h8liu-archives/xlang/readme.md

 Also some other reasons that I want to invent (again) a new language:

-- The Go language compiler is non-trivial to write.
+- The Go language compiler is non-trivial to write (and read).
 Looking at the code, I don't understand how it works.
 - Go language has garbage collection built-in in the runtime, so it is probably not the best language for writing an operating system.